 The station is made up of an Elecraft K3, P3+SVGA, KAT500 autotuner, Palstar PM2000A true PEP Watt meter, a Balun Designs dual-core current balun attached to about 24.4-m (80-feet) of 450-Ohm window line to an "80-m horizontal loop" (actually about 305 feet or 93-m of wire) up an average of 14-m (46-feet).
 Power comes from the Astron SS-30M and the audio interface is a Heil Pro-Set Quiet Phone.
 The paddle is a W5JH "black widdow" #1028 that I built from a kit during January 2012.
 On 6m I use a Par Omni OA-50 located in my attic or the "80-m loop" which ever is "best" at the time.

 I now have an Elecraft KX3 with internal tuner, internal 8 NiMH batteries, and internal charger.
 Very nice!
 I have already tested it field-portable with all carried in a small daypack.
 I used an end-fed 41 foot "random" wire and have band specific counterpoises.
 The KX3 internal tuner could find a match on all bands from 10m to 40m with/without the counterpoises.
 I made my first QRP SSB contact with a Ukraine station on 10m with this set up, about 1050 miles per watt.
-I have a full Buddipole system for backup, ermergency, and portable use.
+I have a full Buddipole system for backup, emergency, and portable use.
 I also have built a modified W3EDP antenna for QRP field use, 160m to 10m.
 It is built on the AE5VV information.
+I now have a 4S2P LiFePO4 battery, Buddipole built from A123 cells.
+An amazing power techology that is super light-weight providing lots of power at a decent voltage.

 I added the K3EXREF module to my K3 on 6 November 2013.
 I have a G3RUH OCXO/GPSDO to generate the 10-MHz input frequency.